-- Grammy Award winning arrangements for Natalie Cole, Grammy nominations for arrangements for Peruvian pop singer Gianmarco (2013 Latin Grammy Album of the Year nominee), Alto Saxophonist Amy Dickson, the London Symphony Orchestra, and John Williams and the Boston Pops Orchestra.<?1i
+- Grammy Award winning arrangements for Natalie Cole, Grammy nominations for arrangements for Peruvian pop singer Gianmarco (2013 Latin Grammy Album of the Year nominee), Alto Saxophonist Amy Dickson, the London Symphony Orchestra, and John Williams and the Boston Pops Orchestra.

 - Numerous arranging credits for artists Trijntje Oosterhuis and the Metropole Orkest, Ray Charles, jazz clarinetist Eddie Daniels, the vocal group Accent, jazz vocalists Mark Murphy and Kevin Mahogany, opera singer/crossover artist Thomas Quastoff, and trumpeter Till Brönner.

 - A CD series for Warner Bros.
 Discovery Records entitled “Jazz at the Movies.”

 - Symphony commissions from The Durango Symphony (2021), The New American Orchestra, Doc Severinsen, and The Henry Mancini Institute Orchestra.

 - Songwriting, including the Emmy-nominated “All The Days”, collaborations with the iconic lyricist Paul Williams, as well as numerous songs for the Latin market.

 - Conducting orchestras in America and Europe, including the Deutsches Symphonie Orchestra of Berlin.

 An album of her symphonic compositions, recorded in June 2016 at the new Synchron Stage in Vienna, Austria, was released in March, 2018.

 Nan has conducted a 17 piece orchestra performing her music in three sold-out concerts at Herb Alpert’s Vibrato Jazz Grill.
 Featured performers included Arturo Sandoval, Till Bronner, Hendrik Meurkens, Tierney Sutton, Michael Dees, and Javier Almaráz.

 Nan teaches annually at the Hollywood Music Workshop in Baden, Austria.
 In February 2017 she traveled to Valencia and Madrid, Spain, where she lectured at Berklee College of Music and spoke on a panel with renowned opera singer Placido Domingo.
 Most recently, Nan traveled to Berklee, Boston, as a Herb Alpert Visiting Professor for the 2021-22 academic year.